Free Barcode Font Download: A Code 39 (3 of 9) Font with no restrictions

 How do I use the Code 39 barcode font?

 If you’ve ever installed a font for use in a design or for document creation, then you already know how to install a barcode font.

 After you download the font, you simply double click it and press the install button.
 Just like this:

-Next, in any program that uses fonts, such as Microsoft Word or Excel, you can change your data into a barcode by selecting “Free 3 of 9 Extended” as the font.
+Next, in any program that uses fonts, such as Microsoft Word or Excel, you can change your data into a barcode by selecting “Archon Code 39 Barcode” as the font.
+It’s like turning any program into a barcode generator!

-For example, if you wanted to change “1321MTLW” into a barcode, you would first write it out with a regular font, highlight it, and then change the font to “Free 3 of 9”.
+For example, if you wanted to change “1321MTLW” into a barcode, you would first write it out with a regular font, highlight it, and then change the font to “Archon Code 39 Barcode”.
 Here’s what it looks like: